Minard-NG/Tip-calculator/README.md

 ### What I Learnt

-- Reinforced my knowledge on CSS3 grids and page layouts.
+- Reinforced my knowledge of CSS3 grids and page layouts.
 - Developed a crude implelementation of the typical radio button behaviour.
 - Practiced more functional programming